Ecological release: Cascade effect

-When a keystone species, such as a top predator, is removed from a community or ecosystem, an ecological cascade effect can occur through which a series of secondary extinctions take place.
+When a keystone species, such as a top predator, is removed from a community or ecosystem, an ecological cascade effect can occur.
+When this occurs, a series of secondary extinctions can take place.
 Keystone predators are responsible for the control of prey densities, and their removal can result in an increase in one or a number of predators, consumers, or competitors elsewhere in the food web.
 Several prey or competitor species can consequently suffer a population decline and potentially be extirpated; the result of this would be a decrease in community diversity.

-Without the keystone species, prey populations can grow indefinitely and will, ultimately, be limited by resources such as food and shelter.
+An example of this cascade effect is the overconsumption of kelp by sea urchins when sea otter populations decrease.
+Without the keystone species, prey populations can grow indefinitely, and will ultimately be limited by resources such as food and shelter.
 Due to these secondary extinctions, a niche is left unfilled: this allows a new species to invade and exploit the resources that are no longer being used by other species.